 - TIMIA originates, underwrites and services private-market, loan opportunities in the technology space.
 TIMIA offers revenue-based investment to fast growing, business-to-business recurring revenue software businesses in North America. - Pivot specializes in asset-based private credit targeting mid-market borrowers in Canada.
 Sources of revenue include interest income from loans receivable, as well as income from the settlement of loans and transaction fees from due diligence.
 In addition, Pivot earns loan servicing fees and performance fee income for loan management services performed. - Brightpath uses investor loans to administer first and second mortgages secured by residential properties.
-Brightpath is a registered Mortgage Brokerage and Mortgage Administrator. - Langhaus provides insurance policy-backed lending solutions to high-net-worth individuals and entrepreneurs in Canada that are ensuring their personal and corporate affairs are optimally structured to allow for planning opportunities that generate more after-tax liquidity.
+Brightpath is a registered Mortgage Brokerage and Mortgage Administrator. - Langhaus provides insurance policy-backed lending solutions to high-net-worth individuals and entrepreneurs in Canada that are ensuring their personal and corporate affairs are optimally structured to allow for planning opportunities that generate more after-tax liquidity. - Nuvo offers net asset value-backed loans primarily to small and mid-sized private market fund managers

-The Company manages private credit offerings through its four divisions and various loan types as follows:
+The Company manages private credit offerings through its five divisions and various loan types as follows: